 That sounds spooky.
 We who pride ourselves on our intellect can find it so offensive that we reject the possibility of there being things the finest human minds cannot grasp without a spiritual transformation.
 It almost takes a divine miracle just to gain the faintest inkling as to why understanding spiritual truth is beyond the grasp of the unaided human mind.

-For us to understand spiritual matters is like trying to understand what it would be like to experience the sensations a lizard feels when it sees (smells?) a sexually desirable lizard or a delicious cockroach.
-Are some colors we see invisible to a lizard?
-Could, on the other hand, it see infra-red and other hues in a manner that no human has ever seen?
-What would it be like to have completely non-human ranges for sight, hearing, taste, touch, and smell?
-What does a lizard think, feel and remember?
-Trying to figure out what it would be like to be a lizard is mostly guesswork and we’ll never know how off the mark our presumptions are.
+What would it be like to experience the sensations a lizard feels when it detects a sexually desirable lizard or a delicious cockroach?
+No matter how much ingenious research we did, trying to figure out what it feels like to be a lizard would remain mostly guesswork and we’ll never know how off the mark our presumptions are.
 The only way to perceive things as a lizard does, is if, for a while at least, we had the mind of a lizard.
-Even if offered that opportunity, some of us would find the offer too scary to accept.
+And even if offered that opportunity, some of us would find the offer too scary to accept.

 This is like the impossibility we face in trying to understand spiritual truth.
 It is something so foreign to human experience that no matter how great our intelligence and how deeply we ponder and analyze it, we cannot perceive things as God perceives them without undergoing a transformation of mind-boggling proportions.
 The sheer impossibility is reflected in Paul’s almost nonsensical prayer about God’s love:

 Learning facts will never do.
 We cannot understand as God understands without a supernatural transference of God’s mind/nature to our mind.
 This life-changing experience does not come in a one-off explosive burst, wrecking every neural connection in our brain.
 It comes one staggering revelation a time throughout the life of everyone who is in intimate union with the divine.
-It is because it is an on-going process that we can stop or hinder at any moment that Peter urges Christians to grow in the grace and knowledge of Christ (2 Peter 3:18).
+It is an on-going process that we can stop or hinder at any moment.
+This is why Peter urges Christians to grow in the grace and knowledge of Christ (2 Peter 3:18).
+Paul, too, speaks of “increasing in the knowledge of God” (Colossians 1:10) and tells his readers they “put on the new man, who is being renewed [note the tense] in knowledge after the image of his Creator (Colossians 3:10).

 Here’s a fascinating promise:

-Isaiah 54:13 All your sons will be taught by the LORD . . .
+Isaiah 54:13 All your children will be taught by the Lord . . .

 The promise is not merely that all will have access to Scripture.
 As important as access to the Bible is, it is like the excitement of being given a seat on a jumbo jet, only to discover that the plane has no pilot.
 As a telephone is dead unless someone speaks to us through it, so is Scripture, unless God speaks to us through it.
 Our great need is to be taught by the Lord, as the above Scripture promises.
 The Almighty usually does this through Scripture, but it is something he must do.
 If, rather than being taught by God, we are self-taught, we will inevitably miss vital spiritual truths, no matter how diligently we study the Bible.

-Proverbs 28:26 He who trusts in himself is a fool . . .
+Proverbs 28:26 One who trusts in himself is a fool . . .

 The same is true about looking to human teachers, rather than the Lord:

-Isaiah 2:22 Stop trusting in man, who has but a breath in his nostrils. . . .
+Isaiah 2:22 Stop trusting in man, whose breath is in his nostrils . . .

-Matthew 16:17 Jesus replied, "Blessed are you, Simon son of Jonah, for this was not revealed to you by man, but by my Father in heaven. . . .”
+Matthew 16:17 Jesus answered him, “Blessed are you, Simon Bar Jonah, for flesh and blood has not revealed this to you, but my Father who is in heaven. . . .”

 In the previous two webpages (which should be read first – please start here) we began exploring the factors determining our receptivity to divine empowerment to discern spiritual truth.
 Having commenced this fascinating and critical subject, we now need to uncover still more spiritual factors affecting one’s ability to understand the Bible.

 Elsewhere on this vast website I have written much in which I needed to use Scripture to discern God’s heart on various subjects.
-Sometimes when writing on these matters I thought it helpful to explain various principles I had had to draw upon in order to have any chance of “rightly dividing the word of truth.”
+Sometimes when writing on these matters I thought it helpful to explain various principles I had had to draw upon in order to have any chance of “properly handling the Word of Truth.”
 So although most of this series of webpages about Bible interpretation is new, there are occasional quotes or adaptations from portions of my other webpages, here compiled to bring together some of the many factors that affect our ability to discern spiritual truth in the Bible.
 The following section is one such instance.

-The need for this webpage becomes frighteningly obvious when we consider the degree to which Christians differ on doctrine and Bible interpretation.
+We mentioned earlier that the need for this series of webpages becomes frighteningly obvious when we consider the degree to which Christians differ on doctrine and Bible interpretation.
 What is so disturbing is that these matters divide not just new Christians or worldly Christians or uninformed Christians.
 We are tempted to think poorly of anyone who disagrees with us, but if we dare look with godly eyes we will find Christians worthy of our highest esteem passionately believing opposite things.
 We might not know who is wrong, but clearly some of them must be.
 They cannot all be right!
 This sends us crashing to the humbling – even scary – reality that whenever we seek to understand such topics we are daring to confront a matter on which numbers of truly great men and women of God have got it wrong.

 If people more spiritual, knowledgeable, experienced and gifted than ourselves have somehow missed the truth, who are we to get it right?
 The thought seems enough to send us reeling into defeatism.
 We feel the same way when hearing the crushing news of a great Christian having a moral fall.
 If such a person could fall, what chance do we have?
 Nevertheless, there is one truth with the power to lift us out of defeatism: no matter how much Christians may differ in giftedness, causing some to seem superior to us, everyone without exception is equally dependent upon the grace of God for the understanding of spiritual truth and for every spiritual step we take.